beyondessential/tupaia/packages/psss/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Note: Create React App does not include the latest version of `jest-dom` so it needs to be set in jest test scripts https://github.com/testing-library/react-testing-library/issues/141

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />